 I live in New York state and own a house in a residential area.
 The rental market is good right now, so I would like to build a tiny house in my backyard to generate some rental income.
 My plan is to build it on a foundation.
 Is this legal in the state of New York?

-As a first step, it is important to review your city's land use regulations carefully.
-If you do not already know, find out exactly how your property is zoned.
-For example, your property might be in a “single-family residential” or “light industrial” zone.
+As a first step, find out or confirm exactly how your property is zoned.
+For example, your property might be in a "single-family residential" or "light industrial" zone.
 Your local development code will have a zoning map that locates the different zoning districts throughout the city.
-If you are unsure how your property is zoned, the local planning department is normally happy to help.
+If you are unsure how your property is zoned, the local planning department should help you.

 Land use ordinances in New York include development standards that guide development in each zone.
 Development standards often include requirements that relate to:

-Some of these standards can make the construction of a tiny house as a dwelling difficult.
-For instance, if your backyard is small, you may not be able to comply with setback requirements or lot coverage requirements.
-Similarly, if your lot is small, finding room for any required off-street parking might not be possible.
+Some of these standards can complicate plans to construct a tiny house as a dwelling.
+For instance, if your backyard is small, you might not be able to comply with setback requirements or lot coverage requirements.
+Similarly, if your entire lot is small, finding room for any required off-street parking might not be possible.

 You should also review any private land use restrictions that may apply to your property.
 As an example, Covenants, Conditions, and Restrictions (CC&Rs) control the development of property in many subdivisions or communities.
 It is common for subdivisions to have stricter development standards than local governments.
 If applicable, review any CC&Rs and other development restrictions carefully to see whether tiny houses are allowed in your community.

 Land use regulations can be difficult to understand if you are new to reading them.
 Talking to a New York land use attorney about your case will ensure that you receive advice based on the applicable zoning ordinance for your property.
 Failure to comply with all applicable laws could lead to a code enforcement action and a fine, so following the rules is important.